erazorbg/smfapi/README.md

 ``` php
 define ('SECRET_KEY', 'Put your secret key here'); // set your secret key here
 ```
-*Hint:* You may generate a key with a bash command like:
+*Hint:* You may generate a key under Linux with a bash command like:

 ``` bash
 dd if=/dev/urandom bs=8 count=8 | openssl base64 | tr -d '\n'